 The Showcase of Teaching Innovation and Reinvention (STIR), aims to highlight work that has accomplished a variety of goals in improving pedagogy.
 Popular topics presented in the past revolved around student engagement strategies, large enrollment courses, and classroom and curriculum assessment.
 The event also facilitates further networking with colleagues, and more broadly disseminates the outcomes of individual faculty efforts.

-Sponsored by the Center for Teaching and Learning (CTL) and Educational Technology Services (ETS), the event will be held on Wednesday, May 2nd, 10am-2pm , in the Academic Innovation Studio (Dwinelle 117).
-Drop-ins welcome, but please register to facilitate planning.
+Sponsored by the Center for Teaching and Learning (CTL) and Educational Technology Services (ETS), the event was held on Wednesday, May 2nd, 10am-2pm , in the Academic Innovation Studio (Dwinelle 117).

 Schedule for the day

 Haitham Mohamed (Near Eastern Studies) - Creating Environment for L.C.T.L.
 Classes

 Sara Emery (Biology)- Bio1b Flipped Fridays: Integrating Active Learning into a Large Course

 Amelia Barili Spanish/Portuguese)- Teaching 21st Century Competencies Through Authentic Assessment Pedagogy

 Jessica Walker (American Studies) - Race and The Digital Food Life

 Jules Winters (Biology) - Points ≠ Participation: Can We Compel Students to Voluntarily Respond to Digital 'Clicker' Questions in Class?

 Lloyd Goldwasser (Education)- A Taxonomy of Group Work